RodrigoPAml/BoxEngine/docs/api.md

 ## Get Mouse Button
 Get the mouse button status

-Argument is a string in MouseButton format (see last chapter below)
+Argument is a string in enums.MouseButtonEnum format

-Return the result as a string in InputAction format (see last chapter below)
+Return the result as a string in enums.InputActionEnum format

 ```lua
 function engine.input.get_mouse_button(key = string) end